Tyler-Culp/cse15l-lab-reports/lab-report-3-week-6.md

 In this next screenshot you can also see how much easier it is to scp files now that tis config file is set up.
 Now I only need to do `scp [filename] ieng6` to copy files over to the server.
 The screenshot below shows me doing this.

 ![pic3](Lab3SS_3*.png)

+Now we will look at ssh keys added to github.